Resources

 Voting and civic engagement

 Are you an American citizen?
 It’s your civic duty to vote.
 Ohio residents, click here to register.
-Note: You must be registered to vote (or have updated your registration, if need be) before July 10 to vote in the August Special Election.
-You must be registered by October 10 to vote in the November General Election.
+Note: You must be registered to vote (or have updated your registration, if need be) approximately one month before Election Day in order to vote.

 The Toledo Lucas County Public Library offers a wealth of resources covering local elections and elected officials, how to run for office, and other important civics information.